 With tears running down my cheeks I rushed to be at her side.
 I held her hand as this lifeless child came quietly into the world, born into Jesus’ arms.
 I spent the night with her in the hospital.
 When I arrived home I opened the box that was delivered.
 Inside was a plaque that read “Joy Comes in the Morning.
 Psalm 30:5”

 The package was from my father-in-law and his wife.
 I called to tell them about the baby and how timely the plaque was.
-"Sherry didn’t know why, she just felt she was supposed it to you".
+“Sherry didn’t know why, she just felt she was supposed to send it to you”.

 So whether it is a large knitting project, a job search, bible study or Christmas morning, we learn to “be still and wait patiently”.
 All things happen at the right time and no amount of worry or impatience will change this.